SettleMint

 All types share the same SMART Protocol (ERC-3643) foundation, RBAC model, and factory deployment pattern as DALPAsset.

-The core architectural difference is when capabilities are bound to the token:
+The architectural difference is when DALP binds capabilities to the token.

 Choose legacy when